When you look at the LUMIX GH5S, you can see why Panasonic has built a solid reputation for producing top-quality cameras with video capabilities.

 - Paid upgrade to enable V-LogL video capture with LUT-based preview display

-What else you will find on the Panasonic GH5 that isn’t present on the GH4 is the new customised AF settings.
-AF sensitivity and area switching sensitivity are customisable.
+What else you will find on the Panasonic GH5 that isn’t present on the GH4 is the new customized AF settings.
+AF sensitivity and area switching sensitivity are customizable.
 It even has moving object prediction software.

-The shutter stabilisation is something new to the Panasonic GH5, as the technology had not been developed at the time of the GH4.
+The shutter stabilization is something new to the Panasonic GH5, as the technology had not been developed at the time of the GH4.

-The Dual IS 2 combines sensor and optical stabilisation for a total of 5 stops of compensation in the GH5 means it is great in low light conditions for slow shutter speeds.
+The Dual IS 2 combines sensor and optical stabilization for a total of 5 stops of compensation in the GH5 means it is great in low light conditions for slow shutter speeds.